 Visitors are invited to open the suitcase, consider and arrange the contents around and upon the bed to create an artistic statement or convey a story.

-A week or so after participating in 15 Minutes of Fame of Parallel Lines at Museum of Northern History, Kirkland Lake, a woman donated this baby’s outfit for inclusion in the suitcase.
+A week or so after participating in 15 Minutes of Fame at Museum of Northern History, Kirkland Lake, a woman donated this baby’s outfit for inclusion in the suitcase.

 She explained that her mother had given her this outfit and that she’d had it in her possession for fifty years.
 She has disliked pink and disliked dresses all her life.